- This post contains affiliate links. Read more here.

 It’s not a surprise to see the German Shepherd on this list.
 German Shepherds are loyal to their pack, and so smart that they are one of the most employable breeds, too!
 Three cheers for dogs with jobs.

 Beagles have also enjoyed a fair amount of movie notoriety, so their reputation for being loyal has already spread.
 This companionable breed has been many a man’s best friend for centuries.
-Sure, Snoopy had his own thing going, but in the end he was very loyal to Charlie Brown.
+Sure, Snoopy had his own thing going, but in the end, he was very loyal to Charlie Brown.

 This dignified dog breed is called “profoundly loyal” by the AKC.
 These large, puffy dogs of Japanese origin are alert and courageous, but also affectionate and patient with children (though aloof with strangers).
 They definitely need plenty of early socialization.
+As puppies, they have a strong resemblance to bear cubs!

 This fun-loving breed is “an enthusiastic worker” who’d love to do whatever job you give him.
 Many refer to them as spaniels, but they’re actually closer in personality and breeding to a pointer or setter.